Intention in English law: The standard definitions

-Judges normally do not define intention for juries, and the weight of authority is to give it its current meaning in every day language as directed by the House of Lords in R v Moloney, where can be found references to a number of definitions of intention using subjective and objective tests, and knowledge of consequences of actions or omissions.
+Judges normally do not define intention for juries, and the weight of authority is to give it its current meaning in everyday language as directed by the House of Lords in R v Moloney, where can be found references to a number of definitions of intention using subjective and objective tests, and knowledge of consequences of actions or omissions.
 Intention is generally defined in terms of foresight of particular consequences and a desire to act or fail to act so that those consequences occur.
 It is distinguished from recklessness because, on a subjective basis, there is foresight but no desire to produce the consequences.
 But the perennial problem has always been the extent to which the court can impute sufficient desire to convert recklessness into intention.
 The original rule was objective.
 DPP v Smith changed this by saying that the test was that a person was taken to foresee and intend the natural and probable consequences of his or her acts.
 Parliament reacted with s 8 of the Criminal Justice Act 1967 to restore the position originally at common law.
 In Frankland v The Queen, Lord Ackner held DPP v Smith to be incorrect insofar as it required objective foresight in determining intention of murder, saying that the common law reflected s 8 of the 1967 Act.

 Given that s8 of the Criminal Justice Act 1967 now entitles a jury to draw reasonable inferences from all the evidence, Wien J. said in R v Belfon that:

 Foresight and recklessness are evidence from which intent may be inferred but they cannot be equated...with intent.

 Thus, when as in R v Moloney the defendant gets into an argument with his stepfather about who could load a shotgun and fire quickest, in the argument the stepfather was shot dead and Moloney was charged with murder.
 Lord Bridge held there was no rule that foresight of probable consequences was equivalent to, or alternative to, the necessary intention for a crime of specific intent.
 (Moloney established that a person can have intention, where they did not want the result but merely foresaw it.) rather, the question of foresight of consequences was a part of the law of evidence.
 Lord Bridge gives the example of a man boarding a plane which he knows to be bound for Manchester.
 He "conclusively demonstrates" his intention to go there.
 It is not merely evidence from which such intention may be inferred.
 In the rare case where it may be necessary to direct a jury by reference to foresight of consequences, two questions arise:

 (a) was death or very serious injury a natural consequence of the defendant's voluntary act?

 (b) did the defendant foresee that consequence as being a natural consequence of his act?

 If the answer to both questions was in the affirmative, an inference could be drawn that the defendant had intended that consequence.
 What was a "natural" consequence?